 3. Onboarding Questionaire

-Send a comprehensive yet briefed welcome email that gives the client the information on the next step.
+Send a comprehensive yet brief welcome email that gives the client the information on the next step.

 To gain a better understanding of the client and their requirements, send the client an onboarding questionnaire.

 Here are a few tips to make the most of this step: